Siege of Kraljevo: Involved forces

-On the meeting in the village Slatina, the Yugoslav Army reached agreement with communists to act together.
-The rebel headquarters was Ružić Hill which is about 7 km South-West of Kraljevo.
-The commander of the rebel forces was Major Radoslav Đurić, while the chief of the staff was Jovan Deroko.
-Deroko was commander of all rebel forces at the left bank of Western Morava and right bank of Ibar, while Jovan Bojović was commander of all rebel forces on the right bank of Morava and left bank of Ibar.

-On 3 October 1941 German military commander of occupied Serbia Franz Böhme ordered to unconditionally defend Kraljevo.
-On 7 October Draža Mihailović ordered full battle readiness in villages surrounding Kraljevo.

 Battle

-Clashes near Monastery of Žiča

-The first skirmishes within the battle for Kraljevo began in the early afternoon on 9 October near Monastery of Žiča when the Chetnik unit commanded by Milutin Janković attacked German unit which retreated to Kraljevo after a whole day battle in which Germans used canons to shell the monastery.
-On 10 October German air forces bombarded the Monastery of Žiča using five airplanes and significantly damaged its church.
-The battle near monastery lasted until the early morning of 11 October when Germans broke the rebel lines and put the monastery to fire.

 Siege

 After receiving the weapons from the factory in Užice, the Partisan Battalion of Takovo leaves for the front by train in October 1941.

 On 10 October the rebel forces completely surrounded Kraljevo and began its siege.
-On 12 October the 717th Jäger Division left Kragujevac to help besieged garrison in Kraljevo and reached Trstenik on the same day.
-On 13 October they reached Vrnjačka Banja and villages near Kraljevo.
-On 15 October they clashed with Chetnik forces on the outskirts of Kraljevo.
 After 45 minutes of artillery barrage, the Jelica Chetnik Detachment commanded by Jovan Bojović on the right wing and Ljubić Partisan Battalion on the left wing attacked North-West German positions in the first hours of 15 October and captured Agriculture School.
 One platoon of Dragačevo Partisans attacked Kraljevo from the direction of the road toward Raška.
 After one hour of fighting, rebels reached the court and church buildings in the city center.
 The German right wing attacked rebels forcing them to retreat and encircling Jelica Chetnik Detachment which was almost completely annihilated.
 In this battle Jovan Bojović was killed.
 Miloje Mojsilović succeeded him on the position of commander of Jelica Chetnik Detachment.